Sign Up for a Free Account

 Key points

-• Sjögren syndrome is a common systemic autoimmune disease, mainly diagnosed in women aged 30 to 50 years old and manifested by sicca symptoms and organ-specific systemic involvement.
+• Sjögren syndrome is a common systemic autoimmune disease, mainly diagnosed in women aged 30 to 50 years old, which is manifested by sicca symptoms and organ-specific systemic involvement.

 • Neurologic symptoms occur in 18% to 45% of patients with Sjögren syndrome due to involvement of cranial nerves (Bell palsy, trigeminal neuralgia, diplopia), peripheral nerves (sensorimotor neuropathies), and the central nervous system.